JesseKartabani/CS50/README.md

 ## Disclaimer

-If you are a currently taking CS50 you shouldn't be looking at this repository as it violates the course's policy on academic honesty!
+If you are currently taking CS50 you shouldn't be looking at this repository as it violates the course's policy on academic honesty!

 ## Table of Contents